Qt Quick 2 Inspector

 - Remote view of the rendered content with diagnostic overlays.

-- Inspecting the scene graph used for rendering the user interface on the GPU.
+- Inspecting the scene graph used for rendering the user interface on the GPU or via the software renderer.

 If your target has multiple QQuickView instances, the combo box at the top can be used to switch between them.

 The item tree is shown on the top left, and it contains the visual hierarchy of QQuickItem instances in the currently selected Qt Quick scene.
 This does not necessarily match the QObject parent/child hierarchy.
-The right side contains the same property view for the selected item you already know from the Object Inspector.
+The right side contains universal Object Inspection view.

-You can navigate to the object inspector (and other applicable tools) using the context menu on the item tree.
+You can navigate to the object browser (and other applicable tools) using the context menu on the item tree.
 Similarly, you can navigate to the source code locations instantiating the current item, or the file declaring the type of the current item (if available).

 The remote view is shown to the lower left in the Qt Quick 2 inspector.
 Besides giving you a zoomable view of the rendered content, it provides a number of additional features:

 - Element picking.